Sigmmma/c20/src/content/h2/tools/h2a-ek/h2c-tool/readme.md

 tool bitmaps "scenarios\bitmaps\solo\spacestation"
 ```

-* source-directory - A local tag path to a folder containing a set of images for processing.
+* source-directory - A local data path to a folder containing a set of images for processing.
 * type - sets the type of bitmap the image will be converted to.
 This will change how the source image is expected to be setup.
 The list of valid options is as follows:
 	* 2d
 	* 3d